JMK-B/lokisoft.github.io-variant-docs/Documentation/developing-unite-server-applications/extension-packages/creating-ui-based-extension-packages/_index.md

 ![](Pasted%20image%2020231116150056.png)

 Update the version and click publish.
 If you now install the package you should have 2 versions available:

 ![](Pasted%20image%2020231116150207.png)

-The new version is now added and has the Asterix next to it denoting the new version is editable.
+After clicking install, the new version is now added and has the Asterix next to it's name denoting the new version is editable.

 ![](Pasted%20image%2020231116150244.png)